-- 31. Practical end-to-end example of a barebones 3d engine. - 32.
-A beginner tutorial for ""modern"" Vulkan 1.3+ (or whatever moltenvk supports). - 33.
-Many links are still going back to the old spec - 34. if i google ""vkCreateSampler"", top hit is this:
+- a.
+Vulkan Working Group comment (Developer Relations): We will continue to include tutorials on all new samples and are continuing to add additional tutorials to the Khronos Vulkan Tutorial on docs.vulkan.org - 32.
+Practical end-to-end example of a barebones 3d engine. - 33.
+A beginner tutorial for "modern" Vulkan 1.3+ (or whatever moltenvk supports). - 34.
+Many links are still going back to the old spec - a.
+Vulkan Working Group comment (Developer Relations): We're working on addressing these when we find them - 35. if i google ""vkCreateSampler"", top hit is this: